-If you haven't had two doses of the MMR vaccine, or you're not sure if you have, ask your GP practice to check your vaccination history.
+If you have not had 2 doses of the MMR vaccine or you're not sure if you have, ask your GP practice to check your vaccination history.

-You should avoid getting pregnant for one month after having the MMR vaccination, which means you'll need a reliable method of contraception.
+You should avoid getting pregnant for 1 month after having the MMR vaccination, which means you'll need a reliable method of contraception.

-You can find out about infections during pregnancy that can harm your baby, and what you can do to reduce your risk of getting them, including cytomegalovirus (CMV), parvovirus (slapped cheek syndrome) and toxoplasmosis.
+Find out about other infections during pregnancy that can harm your baby and what you can do to reduce your risk of getting them, including cytomegalovirus (CMV), parvovirus (slapped cheek syndrome) and toxoplasmosis.

-If you have a long-term or chronic condition, such as epilepsy or diabetes, it could affect the decisions you make about your pregnancy – for example, where you might want to give birth.
+If you have a long-term condition, such as epilepsy or diabetes, it could affect the decisions you make about your pregnancy – for example, where you might want to give birth.

 You can find out more about:

-However, you don't have to wait until you're pregnant to have these tests. if you think you or your partner might be a carrier for sickle cell or thalassaemia, you can ask for a free blood test before pregnancy from either your GP or a local sickle cell and thalassaemia centre.
+You can ask for a free blood test from either your GP or a local sickle cell and thalassaemia centre.

 More about having a healthy pregnancy

-Vitamins and supplements that you should take or avoid, such as taking folic acid and vitamin D, and avoiding vitamin A.
+Vitamins and supplements that you should take or avoid, such as taking folic acid and avoiding vitamin A.